Microscopic Transport Theory of Cooper-pair fluctuations in a disordered 2D Electron System with Spin-Orbit Scatterings: The Cooper-pair fluctuations density at finite field

-To summarize, upon increasing magnetic field, the system of CPFs crossovers from a spatially uniform state, at zero field, to inhomogeneous states of condensed mesoscopic puddels, at high fields.
-For sufficiently low temperatures and high fields, where $T\ll T_{H}$, the inhomogeneous states are characterized by enormously large local charging due to CPFs condensation in mesoscopic puddles, separated from the unpaired normal-state electrons in inter-puddel regimes.

-A plausible estimate of the crossover field, $H_{cross}$, can be made on the scale of the reduced stiffness parameter $\widetilde{\eta }\left( H\right) $ , half way between its edge values corresponding the uniform and the nonuniform states, that is:
+To summarize, upon increasing magnetic field, the system of CPFs crossovers from a spatially uniform state, at zero field, to inhomogeneous states at high fields.
+For sufficiently low temperatures and high fields, where $T\ll T_{H}$, the inhomogeneous states are characterized by CPFs condensation in mesoscopic puddles.
+A plausible estimate of the crossover field, $H_{cross}$ , can be made on the scale of the reduced stiffness parameter $\widetilde{ \eta }\left( H\right) $, half way between its edge values corresponding the uniform and the nonuniform states, that is:

 At low temperatures, where $T\ll T_{H}$, this may be done by using Eq.\ref {eta(H)T0}, which yields:

 For the sake of better sense of scaling, we may estimate the field, $H_{upp}$ at which the low-temperature limit of the CPFs density $n_{S}\left( H\right) $, Eq.\ref{n_S(H)T0}, approaches its (physical) upper limit, i.e. $1/2$ of the total number density of electrons $n_{0}=k_{F}^{2}/2\pi d$: